sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## GetEntitlementsSchema
+## Downloads source entitlements schema template

 > GetEntitlementsSchema(ctx, id).SchemaName(schemaName).Execute()

-Downloads source entitlements schema template
+This API downloads the CSV schema that defines the entitlement attributes on a source.

+>**NOTE: This API is designated only for Delimited File sources.**

 ### Example